Manage Lake Datasets

 ordataset

-as partitions or Lakehouse Indexed fields.
+as partitions or Lakehouse-indexed fields.
 These are internal fields reserved for Cribl, and are not supported as partitions/indexed fields.

-Cribl Lake Datasets, like regular Cribl Search Datasets, can be associated with Datatypes.
+Lake Datasets, like regular Cribl Search Datasets, can be associated with Datatypes.
 Datatypes help separate Dataset data into discrete events, timestamp them, and parse them as needed.

-To configure Datatypes for a Cribl Lake Dataset:
+To configure Datatypes for a Lake Dataset:

 - On the top bar, select Products, and then select Search.